This blog post was originally posted on August 11th, 2016 and was updated on December 5th, 2017

 Insider’s Tip: Don’t forget to check out the basement of the Picasso Museum, home to beautiful Moorish and Phoenician ruins that will take your breath away.

 7 p.m.: Enjoy a drink with a view

 Now that your 48 hours in Malaga are winding down, take some time to kick back and relax with good drinks and a fabulous view.
 The AC Malaga Palacio Hotel near the cathedral offers one of the city’s premier rooftop bars, with sweeping views across the city and port area.
 Don’t forget your camera.

 9 p.m.: Have a great last dinner

 After a long but fun day, it’s time to sit down for your last meal in Malaga—be sure to make it a good one.
-Not far from the cathedral, you’ll come across Wendy Gamba, home to some of the best seafood-based tapas in Malaga (including plenty made from gambas—shrimp—as the name suggests).
-Order a refreshing glass of tinto de verano (a tasty mix of red wine and lemon soda—much more authentic than sangria!) to wash it all down.
+No matter which delicious dish you choose, be sure to order a refreshing glass of tinto de verano (a tasty mix of red wine and lemon soda—much more authentic than sangria!) to wash it all down.